xhluca/ml-health-conferences/README.md

 # ML Health Conferences & Workshops

-A curated list of Machine Learning conferences and workshops that accept health science and public health submissions
+A curated list of academic Machine Learning conferences and workshops that accept health science and public health submissions